Skip to main content

 The purpose of the cross-validation analysis is to provide users with details needed to evaluate the fitness of the Daymet data products for each particular application.

 The cross-validation analysis treats each variable-station-year of data from the input station lists as a unique cross-validation record (CVR).
 Each primary variable (tmax, tmin, and prcp) is handled separately at each station location and for each year.
-For each such record, estimates of the primary variable are made by dropping that record from the input station list and using the estimation methods to make estimates for the primary variable on each day of the year as described in Thornton et al. 2020.
+For each such record, estimates of the primary variable are made by dropping that record from the input station list and using the estimation methods described in Thornton et al. (2021) to make estimates for the primary variable on each day of the year.
 From each CVR, only days with non-missing observed data are used to calculate error statistics.
 The number of missing days in each CVR is used to provide appropriate weights when reporting multi-station averages or time series summaries for the cross-validation results.

 These CVRs include all of the relevant metadata associated with each station, to allow users to assess patterns of error in relation to station location, observation type, station network, year of observation, seasonal patterns, or other analyses as deemed appropriate by the users.